Charles E. Bohlen: Diplomatic career

 Kennan, declared persona non grata for some criticism of the Soviet Union in Berlin in September 1952, would not be allowed to return there.
 Oversight of the embassy was then awarded to Chargé d'Affaires Jacob Beam.

-On January 20, 1953, Dwight Eisenhower became US President.
+On January 20, 1953, Dwight Eisenhower became US president.
 When Stalin died in March 1953, the post of ambassador was still vacant, and the embassy was still being led by Beam.
 In April 1953, Eisenhower named Bohlen as ambassador to the Soviet Union.

-He was confirmed 74–13 despite criticisms from US Senator Joseph McCarthy, who had also criticized Bohlen's brother-in-law, also an affiliate of the US embassy in Moscow, Charles W. Thayer.
+The confirmation hearings were difficult as despite a recommendation from the Senate Foreign Relations Committee Bohlen's presence at Yalta was held against him by Democratic and Republican members of the Conservative coalition which controlled the Senate at the time.
+He was particularly criticized by Senator Joseph McCarthy, who claimed that Bohlen was both sympathetic to Communism and that he was homosexual.
+McCarthy also criticized Bohlen's brother-in-law, Charles W. Thayer, claiming that Thayer had a history of homosexuality as well.
+However both the Republican leader Robert Taft and the Democrat leader Lyndon Johnson, both associated with the coalition, supported him and Eisenhower's support was unstinting.
+After Thayer resigned, Bohlen was confirmed 74–13.

 Bohlen oversaw several key events during his time as ambassador to the Soviet Union, including the rise of Georgy Malenkov to the premiership, the arrest and execution of Lavrentiy Beria, the ascendency of Nikita Khrushchev, the Hungarian Revolution and the Suez Crisis.

 Bohlen's relationship with US Secretary of State John Foster Dulles soured.
-He was demoted on April 18, 1957 by Eisenhower after Dulles forced Bohlen's resignation.
+He was demoted on April 18, 1957, by Eisenhower after Dulles forced Bohlen's resignation.

 Bohlen later served as ambassador to the Philippines from 1957 to 1959.
 He returned to the US in 1959 by request of Secretary of State Christian Herter to serve in the newly-formed Bureau of Soviet Affairs.

 He served as ambassador to France from 1962 to 1968 under Presidents John F. Kennedy and Lyndon Johnson.

 According to the Kennedy advisor Theodore Sorensen, Bohlen participated in early discussions surrounding the Cuban Missile Crisis in October 1962.
 During an ExComm meeting on October 18, 1962, Dean Rusk read a letter he wrote the previous night during deliberations in which he advocated for dealing with Khrushchev through firm diplomatic action, followed by a declaration of war if his response was unsatisfactory.
 To everyone's surprise, he kept reservations aboard an ocean liner that would take him to his Paris post as ambassador, rather than waiting until after the crisis had been resolved.
 He was thus absent for most of what was arguably the most important confrontation between the two superpowers of the Cold War.

 He was a consultant in 1968 and 1969 to the transition at the State Department from Secretary of State Dean Rusk to President Richard Nixon's first Secretary of State, William P. Rogers.